 How much radiation do they emit?
 A 2011 report for the Victorian government concluded that the emissions complied with Australian standards but did not specify emission levels.
-The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) has undertaken measurements of radiation from some types of smart meters but has not released its results.
+The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) undertook limited measurements of smart meter radiation and its report is available on its website.

 Because of the potential risks of the radiation they emit, some authorities have called for a moratorium on the installation of smart meters.
 This includes the American Academy of Environmental Medicine.